SPORT INJURIES

 WHAT CAN YOU DO YOURSELF?

-With sports injuries, there is often not so much overload, but not sufficient rehabilitation.
+With a sports injury, there is often under recovery rather than overuse.
 People often want to go too fast, too hard and too heavy.
 As a result, your body does not get the opportunity to recover from the training.

 To recover faster, there are several things you can do yourself: